glennybarnes/portfolio_projects/README.md

 Collection of data science projects for fun and self-learning.

 ### **Primary Tools:**
-_pandas, numpy, matplotlib, seaborn, sklearn, statsmodels, fbprophet, bokeh, nltk, and pygsheets._
+_pandas, numpy, matplotlib, seaborn, sklearn and nltk._

 ## **Contents**